 - Security, weather and other accreditations.

 As well as these, patio doors now form an integral part of many contemporary extensions and houses.
 As a result, other external elements must complement and often work with patio doors.
 For example, cladding, gutters, fascias, corner posts and steelwork, aluminium panels and even integral blinds.

-For sliding patio doors, there are over fifty aluminium sliding doors to choose from, so invariably its worth seeking advice on some of the best patio sliding doors on the market today.
+For sliding patio doors, there are over fifty aluminium sliding doors to choose from, so invariably it is worth seeking advice on some of the best patio sliding doors on the market today.

-Types of patio doors for the home.
+Types of patio doors by material explained

 All of these popular patio door materials provide a variety of patio door types and styles.
 To illustrate the different types of patio doors, our at-a-glance table provides an overview.
 Take a look at the different patio door types available in different materials.